GIT-Pushers/Devs/README.md

 ## 🌟 Overview

-**GLYTCH** is a revolutionary decentralized hackathon platform built on blockchain technology that brings transparency, fairness, and automation to the world of hackathons.
+**HACKX** is a revolutionary decentralized hackathon platform built on blockchain technology that brings transparency, fairness, and automation to the world of hackathons.
 It eliminates centralized control, ensures fair judging through a multi-faceted scoring system, and provides verifiable proof of participation through NFTs.

 The platform combines:
 - **Smart Contracts** for transparent hackathon management